openmrs/openmrs-contrib-itsmresources/ansible/README.md

 This will run all roles against the inventory you specified.
 This will also assume you want to log into the server using your current user. use the `-u` switch to specify another user.
 The use of `--sudo` will use sudo when needed as well.

-Look into each role in the roles directroy to find out what each role does.
+Look into each role in the roles directory to find out what each role does.

 ## Example tasks
 ### Adding a user to a specific host